ken-soares/Lols/README.md

 Here are my learning goals:
 - [x] Learn how to make a Scanner
 - [x] Learn about the Visitor design pattern
-- [ ] Learn about the Backus-Naur Form
+- [x] Learn about the Backus-Naur Form
-- [ ] Re-learn about Recursive Descent Parsers
+- [x] Re-learn about Recursive Descent Parsers
+- [ ] Learn about Runtime Errors